XanaduAI/strawberryfields/doc/algorithms/quantum_neural_network.rst

 :html:`<br>`

+Here, the neural network depth is determined by the number of layers, while the maximum width is given by the layer with the greatest number of neurons.
 The network begins with an input layer of real-valued neurons, which feed forward onto a series of one or more hidden layers.
 Following the notation of :cite:`killoran2018continuous`, if the :math:`n` neurons at one layer are given by the vector :math:`\mathbf{x} \in \mathbb{R}^{n}`, the :math:`m` neurons of the next layer take the values

 .. math:: \mathcal{L}(\mathbf{x}) = \varphi (W \mathbf{x} + \mathbf{b}),